hamMUSings/BrowserShack/README.md

 2) Launch Dockge page
 3) Start the control_stack stack
    - Make sure the radio is already on if yours does not auto-start with hamlib connection
-4) Start either the
+4) Start or stop the
-   - digipanel-xpra stack
    - voice_stack
    - depending on how you want to radio today
 5) Launch either the
-   - DigiPanel - XPRA web page
+   - DigiPanel - RDP web page
    - Hamdmic page
    - Again depending on how you want to radio today